JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ## Object expressions

-_Object expressions_ create objects of anonymous classes, which are classes not explicitly declared with the `class` declaration.
-Such classes are useful for one-time use.
-You can define them from scratch, inherit from existing classes, or implement interfaces.
+_Object expressions_ create objects of anonymous classes, which are classes not explicitly declared with the [`class`](classes.md) declaration.
+These anonymous classes are useful for one-time use.
+They can be created from scratch, inherit from existing classes, or implement interfaces.
 Instances of anonymous classes are also called _anonymous objects_ because they are defined by an expression, not a name.